-As the implementation date set by the International Council for Harmonization (ICH) for the updated ICH E6(R2) Guideline for Good Clinical Practice (GCP) approaches on June 14, what are the key considerations when assessing your organization’s readiness?
-According to the ICH, the objective of the guideline is to provide “a unified standard for the European Union (EU), Japan, the United States, Canada, and Switzerland to facilitate the mutual acceptance of data from clinical trials by the regulatory authorities in these jurisdictions.”
+As the implementation date set by the International Council for Harmonization (ICH) for the updated ICH E6(R2) Guideline for Good Clinical Practice (GCP) approaches on June 14 [Editor’s Note: The European Union (EU) adopted the new guideline on this date, but no date for doing so had been set in the U.S. or Japan as of late in the summer of 2017], what are the key considerations when assessing your organization’s readiness?
+According to the ICH, the objective of the guideline is to provide a unified standard for the EU, Japan, the United States, Canada, and Switzerland “to facilitate the mutual acceptance of data from clinical trials by the regulatory authorities in these jurisdictions.”

 In this column, which launches an anticipated ongoing series of entries focused on ICH matters in the pages of Clinical Researcher, we will explore both the opportunities and the likely challenges ahead, and will suggest ways to meet these challenges.